Key Quote

 Technique 1 — ANAGNORISIS / EPIPHANIC MONOSYLLABLES

-The verb 'knew' echoes the novel's epistemological (relating to knowledge) concern: how we know others and ourselves.
+The verb 'knew' echoes the novel's epistemologicalepistemological — Relating to the nature and limits of knowledge concern: how we know others and ourselves.
 The simplicity of the language is itself the point — the deepest truths require the plainest words.

 Key Words